 Learning disability and dyslexia testing, sometimes referred to as an educational evaluation, is essential for diagnosing learning problems, developing academic plans and obtaining academic accommodations.

 Estimates vary but studies suggest as many as 15% of the population have some form of language-based learning disability, with reading disorders (Dyslexia) being by far the most common.

 Importantly, learning disorders are known to be the result of differences in the structure and functioning of the brain, and are not the result of low intelligence or laziness.
 In fact, those with learning disorders have normal intelligence and often work very hard to perform well academically.

 While learning disabilities are often identified during childhood, many adults have learning disabilities that were never diagnosed and/or continue to struggle with learning disabilities that may have been diagnosed earlier in life.
-Adult dyslexia and learning disability diagnosis is becoming more common.
+Adult dyslexia and learning disability diagnoses are becoming more common.
 In part, this is happening because of increasing awareness and because it’s now easier to identify neuropsychologists who test for dyslexia and other learning disabilities.

 Dyscalculia is a condition that results in problems with math.
-People with this math learning disorder may have difficulty understanding arithmetic concepts and doing such tasks as addition, multiplication, and measuring.
+People with a math learning disability or disorder may have difficulty understanding arithmetic concepts and doing such tasks as addition, multiplication, and measuring.
 There are a number of math-related tests included in most learning disability evaluations.